Warning, guys. If you read this article, you will never see boobs the same again (and I mean it as a turn-off).

 I do think the pressure to breastfeed is getting out of hand and that it should remain a personal choice.
 That said, I had decided early on in my pregnancy that I would try it.
 Why not?
 Breast milk is free, available and nutritious for babies.
 I was willing to lend a boob or two to Mark.

 However, I was aware that breastfeeding could be a frustrating and painful adventure.
-There can be some “technical” problems on the mother or the baby’s side—breastfeeding is natural but not always as instinctive as you may believe.
+There can be some “technical” problems on the mother’s or the baby’s side—breastfeeding is natural but not always as instinctive as you may believe.
 Hence the “I will try to breastfeed”, emphasis on the “try”.

 It all worked out fine at first.
 Mark was placed on my breast a few minutes after birth and he swallowed my nipple whole, already starving (gee, I wonder why—I did all the work, buddy!) and latching like a pro.
 It was a strange feeling to have a baby drink from me but it felt right.
-I was proud to feed him with some good French breast milk—gourmet food for baby.
+I was proud to feed him some good French breast milk—gourmet food for a baby.

-We came home 24 hours after Mark was born and I swung by the supermarket to buy some “nipple cream” (that’s how I called it), an ointment to prevent sore and cracked nipples.
+We came home 24 hours after Mark was born and I swung by the supermarket to buy some “nipple cream” (that’s what I called it), an ointment to prevent sore and cracked nipples.
 Sexy, I know.
-Turned out I barely used it: my French nipples were apparently made for breastfeeding, I didn’t experience any discomfort.
+Turned out I barely used it: my French nipples were apparently made for breastfeeding, and I didn’t experience any discomfort.

 Breastfeeding is hard work, though, as I soon discovered.
-First, you have to be available at all times if you are feeding on demand like I did.
-It takes a lot of time, energy, and it left me very thirsty.
+First, you have to be available at all times if you are feeding on demand as I did.
+It takes a lot of time, and energy, and it left me very thirsty.
 It also made me sweat a lot for some reason—I was drenched at night.

 At first, our breastfeeding sessions lasted about twenty minutes and then Mark would pass out on whatever nipple he was working on.

 Mission accomplished.
 I could beam like a new mother.